platformatic/platformatic/docs/guides/prisma.md

 PRISMA_DATABASE_URL="file:../db.sqlite"
 ```

-Next, update `url` value the `datasource` block in your Prisma schema with the updated value
+Next, update the `url` value in the `datasource` block in your Prisma schema with the updated value:
 ```groovy
 // ./prisma/schema.prisma
 datasource db {